 Made with dehydrated Idaho® potatoes, these fried appetizers are sure to please!

 If you’re a fan of fried deliciousness, you may also like my cheesy fried polenta.
 Really good!
+And if you love snacks and smackerels, browse all my appetizer recipes in one place.

 Thank you to the Idaho Potato Commission for partnering with me on this post.
 All opinions are my own.